-- "What is Front-end Configuration" on page 3-13
+Section 3.4.1, "What is Front-end Configuration"

-- "Deployment Configuration" on page 3-13

-- "Validating a Configuration" on page 3-17
+- Section 3.4.2, "Deployment Configuration" - Section 3.4.3, "Validating a Configuration"

-What is Front-end Configuration
+3.4.1 What is Front-end Configuration

-Front-end configuration phase is consists of two logical operations:
+Front-end configuration phase consists of two logical operations:

 - Loading information from a deployment plan to a deployment configuration.
 If a deployment configuration does not yet exist, this includes creating a WebLogicDeploymentConfiguration object to represent the WebLogic Server configuration of an application.
 This is the first step in the process of process of creating a deployment plan for this object. - Restoring any existing WebLogic Server configuration values from an existing deployment plan.